NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/SlicerTraining-DICOM/README.md

 ## Objective

-This project is aimed to provide training resources on DICOM & Slicer 5
+This project aims to provide training resources on DICOM & Slicer 5

 ## Approach and Plan